 Every story you tell should be told on purpose.
 Build your library of core stories and tell them with care.
 Craft stories and messaging that guide, not pressures.
 Lead with clarity instead of coercion.
 Your words should invite, not impose, helping people choose from empowerment rather than urgency, fear, or shame.

-C – Connect the Dots
+C – Connect the Dots + Close the Gaps

 M – Make Your Mark